truefoundry/truefoundry-docs/deployment/service/fastapi.md

 {% tabs %}
 {% tab title="Deploying using python API" %}

-Here we will use the `Service` class from servicefoundry library to deploy the streamlit app.
+Here we will use the `Service` class from servicefoundry library to deploy the service.
 Note that we need to set the host to `0.0.0.0` so that  it can accept connections from outside the container.

 ```
 .
 ├── main.py
+├── inference.py
 ├── requirements.txt
 └── deploy.py
 ```